 What is differentiated homework?

-Differentiated homework is an extension of differentiated instruction outside of the classroom.
-When working in mixed ability classes and following the method of differentiated instruction, for homework to extend students’ learning outside of school - the content also needs to be differentiated accordingly.
+Differentiated homework is an extension of differentiated instruction that happens outside of the classroom.
+When working in mixed ability classes and following the method of differentiated instruction, the homework teachers set also needs to be differentiated in order to extend students’ learning outside of school.

 This will further students’ progression and provide them with effective personalised learning.
 One-size fits all teaching doesn’t work, and the same applies for homework - in fact, it’s even less effective than having a blanket approach for lesson plans as (if you’re following conventional teaching methods) there’s no teacher to provide guidance if students are assigned homework which they struggle to complete.